Annealed Leap-Point Sampler for Multimodal Target Distributions: Conclusion and Further Work

 The accompanying theoretical contribution of the paper shows that the coldest temperature required for the procedure will be $\mathcal{O}(d)$ under suitable regularity conditions.
 This gives both guidance on tuning the algorithm and demonstrates polynomial computational complexity cost of $\mathcal{O}(d^3)$.

+We have applied ALPS to two real-world examples of multimodal distributions, a Seemingly-Unrelated Regression (SUR) model of investment demand \citep{Zellner1962} and a peak decomposition model of Raman spectroscopy \citep{Moores2016raman}.
+There are many more potential applications for this algorithm to sample from continuous distributions where multimodality is known or suspected to be present, such as dynamical models of biological systems \citep{Ballnus2017benchmarking}, differential equation models \citep{obrien2025dragons}, and other curved exponential families \citep{Sundberg2010}.

 There are a number of further considerations regarding adding robustness and practicality to the ALPS procedure.
 Many of the ideas for exploration are already alluded to in the paper: improving the effectiveness of the EC part by running more than one exploration chain and having multiple temperature levels; parallel implementation of the PA and EC parts of ALPS; and introducing weightings to regions to stabilise the inter-modal masses when the HAT targets don't sufficiently preserve the weights.
-Adapting the ideas of ALPS to facilitate an automatic and scalable reversible jump MCMC algorithm is the immediate focus for further work.
+Another possibility would be to incorporate the cold state level into a simulated tempering framework, interpolating between the cold Laplace approximation and the target distribution, and serving, per se, as a prior or reference distribution as in \citet{surjanovic2023paralleltemperingvariationalreference}.
+This would allow perfect regeneration of the Markov chain at each visit to the cold level thanks to the i.i.d. sampling of the Laplace approximation.
+Adapting the ideas of ALPS to facilitate an automatic and scalable reversible jump MCMC algorithm is the immediate focus for further work.\\